AI Guidelines

-AI (Artificial intelligence) tools are increasingly becoming part of filmmaking work flows, especially in the animation and VFX spaces.
-It’s new technology, it is evolving fast and it is having impacts everywhere.
+Artificial intelligence (AI) tools are increasingly becoming part of filmmaking workflows, especially in the animation and VFX spaces.
+It’s new technology, it is evolving fast and it is impacting the film industry in a number of ways.

 48Hours requires that you must have all the rights to all the material that appears in your film (rule 8).
 This has implications for the use of AI.

-There will already be AI tools embedded in your editing, graphics and animation software and lots of these will mean that you can create better content more efficiently - such as speeding up the cutting out of objects or animating motion.
+There will already be AI tools embedded in your editing, graphics and animation software and lots of these will mean that you can create better content more efficiently - speeding up post workflow.

-As long as they don’t breach anyone’s copyright, you can use these tools in your 48Hours film.
+As long as they don’t breach copyright, you can use these tools in your 48Hours film.

-But how do you know if your ai tools are going to breach copyright and get your film Dq’d?
-Well cutting something out more efficiently is fine, but things get trickier when we get to generative ai…
+But how do you know if your ai tools are going to breach copyright and get your film disqualified?
+Well cutting something out more efficiently is fine, but things get trickier when we get to generative AI.

 What is Generative AI?

-Generative AI is artificial intelligence that is able to create new text, images, video, audio, or other data.
+Generative AI and Large Language Models (LLMS) are artificial intelligence that is able to create new text, images, video, audio, or other data.
 It does this by learning patterns from data sets that are input into it to train it.
-Things like ChatGPT and Midjourney are examples that are pretty well-known.
+Things like ChatGPT and Midjourney are examples that are widely used.

-The big problem with generative AI is that the content used in the data sets that is used to train generative AI models may not be cleared for use.
+The big problem for 48Hours is that the content used in the data sets that is used to train generative AI models may not be cleared for use.
 There is currently a lot of legal action happening as media companies and content producers file lawsuits against generative AI companies.
-Many of the lawsuits involve alleged copyright infringement - in short, the complaints claim that AI companies illegally train various large language models on copyrighted content from media companies.
+Many of the lawsuits involve allege copyright infringement - in short, the complaints claim that AI companies illegally train various large language models on copyrighted content from media companies and creators.
 Most of this is happening in the US which has a ‘fair use’ clause in its copyright law, something we don’t have in NZ.

 It’s going to take a lot of time and all the lawyers will make a ton of money untangling this.

-Because there is such a grey area around the copyright situation with material used to train generative AI we can’t accept the use of generative AI in your 48Hour film unless you can prove it was trained on cleared data.
+Because there is such a grey area around the copyright situation with vmaterial used to train generative AI, we can’t accept the use of generative AI in your 48Hour film unless you can prove it was trained on cleared data.
+If the AI tool doesnʻt specifically state this in their own information you should assume it isnʻt ok to use.

-Don’t forget that you also need your actor’s releases - so you aren’t going to be able to include any deep fakes in your film either.
+This really applies to your scripting, your music and any imagery you use, but don’t forget that you also need your actor’s releases - so you cannot include any deep fakes of famous actors in your film either.

 Will using AI be accounted for in the judging process?

-We do want to know how you use AI tools and will ask you to declare this in the online wrap-up form.
-We will let judges know this.
+We will ask you to declare this in the online wrap-up form and we will pass this information onto the judges.
+Originality and innovation are part of the criteria so using generative AI will have an impact on your film and how it is judged.
 You can read our judging criteria here.
-Originality and innovation are part of the criteria so using generative AI may have an impact on your film and how it is judged.

-Please note that to be eligible for the best script and best score awards you won’t be able to use generative AI for writing or composition.
+Please note that to be eligible for the best script, best song/score and best performer awards, you won’t be able to use generative AI for writing, composition or performing.